Bill targets emergency declarations that hamper businesses

-Lawmakers voted 52-14 to send to the state Senate the proposed law, HB 291, that Rep. Brent Crane, R-Nampa, described as a "business bill of rights."
+Lawmakers voted 52-14 to send to the proposed law that backers describe as a business bill of rights to the Senate.

 Opponents said it could have unintended consequences by ending a governor’s emergency declarations and cutting off federal recovery funds that Idaho residents would need to rebuild from a disaster.